David Wynn Miller: Selected cases

 In 2005, Montclair, New Jersey resident Brenda Rickard was arrested and charged with orchestrating a $30 million mortgage scam.
 A follower of Miller, Rickard asserted during her trial that her name was ":Brenda :Rickard" and that the complaint against her should be written in Miller's "truthful language".
 Her lawyer requested a psychological evaluation following Rickard's behavior in court.
 Rickard and co-defendant Jamila Davis were convicted of conspiracy and six counts of bank fraud in 2008.

 In 2006, Hemet, California physician Jerome Mueller was jailed for tax evasion: "Part of a loose-knit group calling themselves 'freemen' and 'patriots,' Mueller is an adherent of 'truth language.'
 Developed by self-professed genius David Wynn Miller, of Milwaukee, truth language is based on mathematics and purports to be the only correct way of interpreting English. (...)
 The U.S. government, however, contends in everyday English that Mueller owes income taxes back to 1993."

 In 2008, Wai'anae, Hawaii resident Rita Makekau was convicted of eight counts of assault and one count of domestic abuse for injuring five children in her care with hammers and knives.
 In 2009, Makekau challenged her child abuse conviction by claiming her sovereignty group, Hawaiian Kingdom Government, declared her innocent.
 Miller said he was the group's spokesperson and is a "plenipotentiary judge, ambassador and postmaster".
 Makekau was ordered to prison in 2009.

 In 2012, imprisoned sovereign citizen and tax protester leader David Russell Myrland enlisted Miller's help to file a lawsuit against the federal government over its improper use of grammar.
-The lawsuit, which stated "For the 'why' of the sheriff's-statement-writings and: United States Attorney's-statements-writing are with a second-grade-reading-level and: writing-level and: vacating-facts, opinions, guessing, modifications, viod [sic]-factual-syntax-grammar word-meanings by the vassalees against the collusion-conspiracy with the handycapping [sic]-parse-syntax-grammar-communication-pleadings and: babbling-collusions-threats against the David-Russell: Myrland by the vassalees.", was unsuccessful.
+The lawsuit was unsuccessful.
+The document filed by Miller included, among other statements :

 In 2016, two Southampton parents, whose newborn child had been removed from their custody due to healthcare concerns and the father being a Master Mineral Solution salesman, chose to dispense with legal representation in the United Kingdom and consulted with Miller.
 Largely due to the parents' lack of cooperation with authorities, the baby was placed for adoption.

-Jared Lee Loughner
+Jared Lee Loughner case

 Some reports published after the 2011 Tucson shooting included references to purported similarities between the writing of convicted gunman Jared Lee Loughner and Miller's writing method.
 Miller has stated that although he did not know Loughner, he agreed with Loughner's video postings on government mind control and grammar, but was appalled by Loughner's actions.
 Miller stated that the idea that his work could have inspired the mass shooting was "ridiculous", and "I expect he's been on my website...
 He's just repeating things I've had up on my site the past 11 years."